-Finding 6: Charter School is in overall satisfactory fiscal and governance health.
+Finding 8: Charter School is in overall satisfactory fiscal and governance health.

 The Charter School demonstrates it is in overall good fiscal health.
 The charter school has continued to improve its fiscal standing.
 The Charter School provides a monthly financial presentation and meeting with the Charter School Executive Director and the W-RESD Superintendent.
+W-RESD Superintendent attends most board meetings.
 As to governance and operations, the Charter School has complied with and made appropriate modifications to its governance and operations as requested by the district.
 Accordingly, the Charter School demonstrates it is in overall good governance health.

 RECOMMENDATION